AtharvaTambat/WnCC-SoC-2022-QML/Week 1.md

 ### Toffoli Gates
 Classical gates (made of NAND and NOT) are irreversible, but can be replaced by an equivalent quantum _reversible_ gate known as the Toffoli gate.
-The Toffoli gate has three input bits and three output bits - two bits are _ontrol_ bits and one is the _output_ bit, as illustrated below:
+The Toffoli gate has three input bits and three output bits - two bits are _control_ bits and one is the _output_ bit, as illustrated below:

 <img src="https://user-images.githubusercontent.com/95964330/167313676-adf4aafe-49c2-43c3-a2e3-36e4832b5646.png" width=40% height=40%>